Ptujec/LaunchBar/Zotero-Actions/README.md

 This action helps to clean up and remove unnecessary tags before importing a RIS file.
 Send the RIS file to the action, choose the tag you want to remove and confirm with `enter`.
 When everything looks fine choose the `Add to Zotero` option on top.

-You can find some more options when you press `command` + `enter`, including setting up a custom ignore list that excludes certain RIS tags automatically.
+You can find more options when you press `command` + `enter`, including setting up a list with RIS tags to be removed automatically.

 If you run the action without any input, it will select a copy of your last used RIS file.